ethereum/devp2p/caps/eth.md

 the same block.
 This is usually achieved by remembering a large set of block hashes recently relayed to or from each peer.

-The reception of a block announcment may also trigger chain synchronization if the block is not the immediate successor of the client's current latest block.
+The reception of a block announcement may also trigger chain synchronization if the block is not the immediate successor of the client's current latest block.

 ### Transaction Exchange